ivardesign/viva-la-vue-workshop/README.md

 ---
 <a name="section-3">Section III.</a>
-# Our First Directive: v-model
+# Our First Directive: v-model  || Dynamic Data with v-model
 ---